anoadragon453/rust-aes/report.md

 Lookup tables can leak sensitive information as processors are quicker to retrieve information from a recently used address than one that has not been accessed in a while.
 One can use this as part of a side-channel attack to figure out the plaintext or encryption key.
 This can be eliminated by using non data-dependent lookup tables.

 For hardware implementations of AES, storing the s-box on a chip is costly, so s-box is calculated for each operation (sounds even more costly).

+---

+Key expansion.
+Learned that you never actually use the first, 0x8d, thing of the RCON.

+You can also just generate the values from the rcon in real time, rather than storing it for use later.
+This is useful for chips with not much RAM.
+Same goes for the other stuff like the Sbox I think, but it's easier implementation to just store everything.